v12technology/fluxtion-quickstart/README.md

 notify a user class when a room breaches set temperature criteria.
 The user class will send an SMS alert when notified, if a number has been registered.

+To get benefit out of this tutorial you should have:

+ - A passing understanding of [stream processing]([https://dzone.com/articles/what-is-stream-processing-a-gentle-introduction](https://dzone.com/articles/what-is-stream-processing-a-gentle-introduction))
+ - Intermediate Java coding skills combined with basic knowledge of git and maven

 # Requirements
  - Read room sensor temperature as a stream of csv records or as instances of SensorReading events.
  - Merge csv records and SensorReading instances into a single event stream for processing